 Mica Lee Anders is a visual artist who does mixed media work and photography.
-She teaches children of all ages how to create meaningful, well-composed photographs.
+She teaches people of all ages how to create meaningful, well-composed photographs.
 She creates exciting curriculum by combining artistic concepts and techniques with fun, age-appropriate activities.

 Get to know your camera and learn to see through the camera’s lens.
 Students will learn how to shoot in a variety of photographic styles—from abstracts to Landscapes/Cityscapes.
 Each lesson begins with a discussion of composition and hands-on camera tips before students take pictures with their cameras.

 Note: For a class of 30, site needs to provide 15 cameras minimum (2 participants per camera).
 Materials fee varies depending on project.